TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 This wallet profile supports a wide range of real-world scenarios, from retail payments to institutional services:

 1. **E-Commerce** – Users can pay for goods/services with stablecoins while sharing only minimal identity data for AML/KYC compliance.
-2. **Banking and Institutional Services** – Banks or financial institutions can offer high-value clients a **regulated crypto management experience**, allowing verified customers to hold and transfer stablecoins while remaining fully compliant with AMLD6, MiCA, and national regulations.
+2. **Banking and Institutional Services** – Banks or financial institutions can offer high-value clients a **regulated crypto management experience**, allowing verified users to hold and transfer stablecoins while remaining fully compliant with AMLD6, MiCA, and national regulations.
 3. **Digital Identity-Linked Payments** – Combining verifiable identity (eIDAS 2.0, EUDI) with payments for scenarios like **age-restricted goods**, **ticketing**, or **government-related fees**, where identity confirmation is mandatory.
 4. **DeFi & Web3 Services** – Verifiable account ownership for lending, staking, or DAO participation, ensuring regulatory compliance for certain financial operations.
 5. **Cross-border Remittances** – Compliant, instant stablecoin transfers across jurisdictions with built-in audit trails.